-To apply for accommodation funding, complete and submit the Home and Living Supports Request Form.
+To apply for disability housing funding, complete and submit the Home and Living Supports Request Form.
 This lets the NDIA know about your needs so it can assess your eligibility.
-Once your form is received, the NDIA contacts you.
-A team member will let you know if they need more information, what the outcome is and what the next steps are.
+Once your form is received, the NDIA contacts you about the next steps to access housing.
+A team member will let you know if they need more information, what the outcome is and which process to follow with getting NDIS housing support.

-If you’re already working with an LAC, then discuss your housing goal with them so they can guide you through the best steps.
+If you’re already working with a local area coordinator, then discuss your accessible housing goal with them so they can guide you through the best steps.
 If you have the funding for one, a support coordinator will also be able to assist you.
-Here’s how to find a good NDIS support coordinator.
+Read about how to find a good NDIS support coordinator.

-These are the types of accommodation costs which the NDIS provides funding toward:
+These are the types of accommodation costs the NDIS provides funding toward: